snastase/snastase.github.io/_pages/talks.md

 ---
 ## Invited talks

+**Nastase, S. A.** (2021, November). *Ecological perspectives on the neural machinery for communication and cooperation*.
+Invited talk at the Institute for Research in Fundamental Sciences (IPM), Tehran, Iran.

 **Nastase, S. A.** (2021, August). *Ecological perspectives on the neural machinery for communication and cooperation*.
 Invited talk at University of Western Ontario, London, ON, Canada.

 **Nastase, S. A.** (2021, April). *Developing a community resource for natural language neuroimaging*.
 Invited talk at University of Michigan, Ann Arbor, MI. [`DOI`](https://doi.org/10.5281/zenodo.4677495) [`slides`](https://docs.google.com/presentation/d/1D7uikh4FsqeQrcrIgZsVABoESa5o2JHnHZEBVdBRxEY/edit?usp=sharing)